-- (a) Counsel should consider filing an appropriate motion whenever there exists a good-faith reason to believe that the applicable law may entitle the defendant to relief, which the court has discretion to grant. - (b) The decision to file pretrial motions should be made after appropriate investigation and after considering the applicable law in light of the circumstances of the case.
-Among the issues that counsel should consider addressing in a pretrial motion are: - 1. the pretrial custody of the client; - 2. the constitutionality of the implicated statute(s); - 3. any defects in the charging process or the charging document; - 4. severance of charges or defendants; - 5. discovery issues;

-- 6. suppression of evidence or statements; - 7. speedy trial issues; and - 8. evidentiary issues. - (c) Counsel should determine whether a pretrial writ should be filed challenging the determination that probable cause exists.
+- (a) Counsel should consider filing an appropriate motion whenever there exists a good-faith reason to believe that the applicable law may entitle the client to relief, which the court has discretion to grant. - (b) The decision to file pretrial motions should be made after investigation and after considering the applicable law in light of the circumstances of the case.
+Among the issues that counsel should consider addressing in a pretrial motion are: - 1. the pretrial custody of the client; - 2. the constitutionality of the implicated statute(s); - 3. any defects in the charging process or the charging document; - 4. severance of charges or defendants; - 5. discovery issues; - 6. suppression of evidence or statements; - 7. speedy trial issues; and - 8. evidentiary issues. - (c) Counsel should determine whether a pretrial writ should be filed challenging the determination that probable cause exists.
 The decision whether to file a pretrial writ should be made based upon an examination of the preliminary hearing or grand jury transcripts.
 If transcripts are not available at the time of arraignment, appropriate steps should be taken to secure an extension of time to prepare the writ after the transcripts are received pursuant to NRS 34.700.
-Counsel shall advise the client as to the effect of filing a pretrial writ on his speedy trial rights and provide an evaluation of the likelihood of success to assist in the decision to waive such rights, which rests with the client, after consultation with counsel. - (d) Counsel should only withdraw or decide not to file a motion after careful consideration, and only after determining whether the filing of a motion may be necessary to protect the defendant's rights against later claims of waiver or procedural default. - (e) Motions should be filed in a timely manner and with an awareness of the effect of filing the motion on the defendant's speedy trial rights.
-When an evidentiary hearing is scheduled on a motion, counsel's preparation for the hearing should include: - 1. investigation, discovery, and research relevant to the claim advanced; - 2. subpoening of all helpful evidence and witnesses; and - full understanding of the burdens of proof, evidentiary principles, and trial court procedures applying to the hearing, including the benefits and costs of having the client testify. - (f) Requests or agreements to continue a trial date shall not be made without consultation with the client. - (g) Motions and writs should include citation to applicable state and federal law in order to protect the record for collateral review in federal courts. - (h) be mindful of all requirements for reciprocal/statutory discovery and notices and be sure to provide such in a timely manner.
+Counsel shall advise the client as to the effect of filing a pretrial writ on his speedy trial rights and provide an evaluation of the likelihood of success to assist in the decision to waive such rights, which rests with the client, after consultation with counsel. - (d) Counsel should only withdraw or decide not to file a motion after careful consideration, and only after determining whether the filing of a motion may be necessary to protect the client's rights against later claims of waiver or procedural default.

+- (e) Motions should be filed in a timely manner and with an awareness of the effect of filing the motion on the client's speedy trial rights.
+When an evidentiary hearing is scheduled on a motion, counsel's preparation for the hearing should include: - 1. investigation, discovery, and research relevant to the claim advanced; - 2. subpoening of all helpful evidence and witnesses; and - 3. full understanding of the burdens of proof, evidentiary principles, and trial court procedures applying to the hearing, including the benefits and costs of having the client testify. - (f) Requests or agreements to continue a trial date shall not be made without consultation with the client. - (g) Motions and writs should include citation to applicable state and federal law in order to protect the record for collateral review in federal courts.